martin-dold/smartMug/README.md

 # smartMug
 This is the repository for the smartMug project.

-# Project Startup and Related Work
+# Project Startup and History

+This chapter describes initial considerations at project startup that finally lead to the developed SmartMug.
+The documentation of the latest release starts in section [Architecture](#architecture)

+## Initial Research and Related Work

 At start of the project, the team started research on smart mug applications and required technologies.
 Besides others, the task was to address the following two main questions: